SharonLutz/reverseDirection/README.md

 After the SNPs X, mediator M, and outcome Y are generated, then the reverseDirection function runs the MR Steiger approach to determine if the mediator M causes the outcome Y.

 ## Output
+This function outputs the percent of simualtions where the correct direction is detected between the mediator M and outcome Y using the MR Steiger approach either not adjusting for measurment error or adjusting for measurment error (CorrectDirection and CorrectDirectionAdj, respectively).
+The percent of simulations where the Steiger p-value is less than alpha without or with adjusting for measurment error (SteigerTest and SteigerTestAdj, respectively) The average sensitivity ratio is given by SensitivityRatio.
+The correlation between the first SNP and the mediator M (corX1M), correlation between the first SNP and the outcome Y (corX1Y) and the correlation between the mediator M and the outcome Y (corMY).

 ## Example:
 Consider an example with 100 subjects (input n=100) for one SNP (input nSNP = 1) with a MAF of 50% (input MAF=0.5).
 Consider a pleiotropic effect (input Uconfounder =T).
 Then, let the mediator M be generated from a normal distribution with a variance of 1 (input varM = 1) and mean such that